ethersphere/storage-incentives/docs/STAKING.md

 ## Overview

 The `StakeRegistry` contract (`src/Staking.sol`) manages BZZ staking for node operators in the Swarm redistribution game.
-Nodes lock tokens, register an overlay and height, and become subject to freeze or slash penalties from the `Redistribution` contract.
+Nodes lock tokens, register an overlay and height, and become subject to freeze penalties from the `Redistribution` contract.

 There is **no PriceOracle dependency**.
 Stake is a single on-chain BZZ balance per account, not a committed-chunk / potential-stake pair.